The NMA Foundation presents Eric Peter’s Car Review, a weekly Saturday feature on the NMA blog.

 Let’s have a look at that now.

 AT THE CURB

-The VW has 42.4 inches of front seat legroom and 39.1 inches for the backseaters — slightly more room in both rows than the Avalon (42.1 inches and 39.2 inches, respectively) and nearly as much room as the much larger-on-the-outside Impala (45.8 inches of legroom up front and 39.8 in the second row).
+The VW has 42.4 inches of front seat legroom and 39.1 inches in its second row — slightly more room in both rows than the Avalon (42.1 inches and 39.2 inches, respectively) and nearly as much room as the much larger-on-the-outside Impala (45.8 inches of legroom up front and 39.8 in the second row).

-It’s the back seat number that’s functionally more relevant — and the Passat’s is virtually the same as the Impala’s.
+It’s the back seat number that’s functionally more relevant.
+And the Passat’s is virtually the same as the much larger on the outside Impala’s.

 Keep in mind that Germans are large people — and the Passat was designed by such people.